opengisch/talks/qfield/README.md

 **Professional hardware makers are starting to deliver cool android devices**.
 On these devices you have a **better reception** and you can use an **external GNSS antenna**.
 We are **working together with companies like Emlid or Trimble**.
-Currently we are implementing an interface directly communicating with the Emlid Reach NMEA recevier.
+For exampley you can connect to the Emlid Reach NMEA recevier directly without using any third party apps.

 ### Cloud

 We have a cloud sollution.
-It's to **exchange your projects and data packages** between your mobile devices and your office. *It actually working similar to the well known offline editing, just that you can synchronize whenever you want, you don't have to bring the data back to the office and it takes care about all the data pushed from different workers on the field.*
+It's to **exchange your projects and data packages** between your mobile devices and your office.
+You can synchronize whenever you want from wherever you are and it takes care about all the data pushed from you and your colleages directly from the field.*

 ```
 4.5 Min